 - 1. Self perception theory According to this theory, the consumer has an opinion about his taste, attitude personality & these are reflected in his buying decision / action, and he justifies his action. - 2.
-Social judgement theory According to this theory, the consumer will evaluate any new information regarding a product in the light of the opinion already has about the product.
+Social judgment theory According to this theory, the consumer will evaluate any new information regarding a product in the light of the opinion already has about the product.
 In other words, they will accept all info about the product they already like, & it's difficult to change that attitude. - 3.
-Balance theory According to this theory, the consumer tries to balance three things - - (1) His own perception about the product, - (2) Other's perception about the product, and - (3) What the marketer or product itself communicates.
+Balance theory According to this theory, the consumer tries to balance three things - - (1) His own perception about the product, the sales are the second and included the product. - (2) Other's perception about the product, and - (3) What the marketer or product itself communicates.

 After balancing if he finds all three favourable, then he decides buying the product.
 In case of a conflict between any two of them, the consumer tries to find out another product which balances the three factors favourably.